Molecular Design Implications

-- Human cells express only human post-translational modifications, like glycosylation and sulfation, to produce a rFVIII protein that closely resembles the FVIII the body produces naturally 3
+- Human cell lines express only human post-translational modifications, like glycosylation and sulfation, to produce a rFVIII protein that closely resembles the FVIII the body produces naturally 3

-- Protein expression in hamster cells results in glycosylation with non-human epitopes, which are potentially antigenic to humans3
+- Protein expression in hamster cell lines results in glycosylation with non-human epitopes, which are potentially antigenic to humans3

 - NUWIQ contains only human glycan epitopes

 Glycan Epitopes Found on rFVIII Molecules Produced in Human and Hamster Cell Lines

 - FVIII and von Willebrand factor (VWF) are naturally bound together in circulation

 - Full sulfation of Tyrosine 1680 (Tyr1680) is vital for VWF-binding affinity and FVIII protection

 - NUWIQ is fully sulfated at Tyr1680, with high VWF-binding affinity and less than 1% unbound FVIII

 - Minimizing unbound FVIII in circulation may help reduce the risk of FVIII inhibitor development 1